 The water conservation program was completely dependent on rainfall in this region.
 Once collected, the quantum of water could be used for more than a year and thereby making it easier to survive during rain deficit periods.

-Although the major part of the water collection and conservation system is still intact and functional, some sections have been damaged, which seems to be a work of human element rather than efflux of time.
+Although the major part of the water collection and conservation system is still intact and functional, some sections have been damaged, which seems to be a work of the human element rather than an efflux of time.

 The water collected through these channels accumulates in Nahargarh Fort water reservoirs or storage tanks popularly called Nahargarh Baoris.
 Here are a few pictures that explain the system.

 A close-up of this Nahargarh Fort water channel.

 Here is a panorama shot of the Nahargarh water storage tank or reservoir commonly called Nahargarh Baori.